Palette-Labs-Inc/registry/rfcs/00005-schema-definition-language.md

 - `minLength` (integer, optional): minimum count of elements in array
 - `maxLength` (integer, optional): maximum count of elements in array

-In theory arrays have homogeneous types (meaning every element as the same type).
-However, with union types this restriction is meaningless, so implementations can not assume that all the elements have the same type.
+Although arrays are usually homogeneous (all elements share the same type), the introduction of union types renders this constraint obsolete.
+Becayse if unions, implementations *should not* to presume uniformity in element types within an array.

 ### `object`
-A generic object schema which can be nested inside other definitions by reference.
+A generic object schema
 Type-specific fields:
 - `properties` (map of strings-to-objects, required): defines the properties (fields) by name, each with their own schema
 - `required` (array of strings, optional): indicates which properties are required
 - `nullable` (array of strings, optional): indicates which properties can have `null` as a value

-As described in the data model specification, there is a semantic difference in data between omitting a field; including the field with the value `null`; and including the field with a "false-y" value (`false`, `0`, empty array, etc).
+Following the [data model](./00004-data-models.md) guidelines, there's a crucial distinction in how data is interpreted based on whether a field is omitted, included with a `null` value, or included with a "false-y" value (such as `false`, `0`, or an empty array).

 ### `blob`
 Type-specific fields:
-- `accept` (array of strings, optional): list of acceptable MIME types.
-Each may end in `*` as a glob pattern (eg, `image/*`).
-Use `*/*` to indicate that any MIME type is accepted.
+- `accept` (array of strings, optional): Specifies a list of acceptable MIME types.
+Entries can utilize `*` as a wildcard, allowing glob patterns like `image/*`.
+To accept any MIME type, use `*/*`.
-- `maxSize` (integer, optional): maximum size in bytes
+- `maxSize` (integer, optional): Defines the maximum allowable size in bytes for the blob.

 ### `params`
-This is a limited-scope type which is only ever used for the `parameters` field on `query`, `procedue`, and `subscription` primary types.
-These map to HTTP query parameters.
+This type is specifically designed for use with the `parameters` field found in the primary types `query`, `procedure`, and `subscription`.
+It corresponds to HTTP query parameters, indicating a narrow scope.

 Type-specific fields:
 - `required` (array of strings, optional): same semantics as field on `object`
 - `properties`: similar to properties under `object`, but can only include the types `boolean`, `integer`, `string`, and `unknown`; or an `array` of one of these types

-Note that unlike `object`, there is no `nullable` field on `params`.
+in contrast to the `object` type, the `params` type does not include a `nullable` field.
+This distinction underscores a specific design choice in how `params` handles the presence or absence of values differently from `object`.

 ### `token`
-Tokens are empty data values which exist only to be referenced by name.
-They are used to define a set of values with specific meanings.
-The `description` field should clarify the meaning of the token.

-Tokens are similar to the concept of a "symbol" in some programming languages, distinct from strings, variables, built-in keywords, or other identifiers.
+Tokens are like the "symbol" in certain programming languages, serving as unique identifiers separate from strings, variables, keywords, or any other form of identification.
+They're used for representing discrete values like in a state machine or enumerated a set of categories.

-For example, tokens could be defined to represent the state of an entity (in a state machine), or to enumerate a list of categories.

-No type-specific fields.

 ### `ref`
 Type-specific fields: